 Turquoise, like all jewellery, should be treated with the appropriate care.
 Prolonged exposure to direct sunlight, cosmetics and heat can cause the colour of a turquoise gemstone to change, so we always recommend storing your jewellery in its box, or in your jewellery case.
 Do not wear your jewellery whilst swimming, or in the shower and always apply perfumes/cosmetics first, and let them dry, before putting on your jewellery.
 You can clean your turquoise jewellery with a soft cloth from time to time, but avoid any harsh silver polish or cleaning fluids; warm mildly soapy water is all you will need.

 The Birthstone for December

 Turquoise is the traditional birthstone for December.
 Our sterling silver December birthstone pendant displays the gemstone in a simple polished surround.
-Matching turquoise stud earrings are also available to complete the set, or to wear separately as classic everyday earrings.
+Matching turquoise stud earrings, hoop earrings, and a birthstone bracelet are also available to complete the set.